How to Prevent Your Air Purifier From Smelling Bad

 If your unit smells like wet dog and you’ve already tried cleaning the filters, then it’s a good idea to check if there’s anything else wrong with it (especially since this is one of those odors that tends to stick around for months).

-One possibility might be that water has gotten inside somehow; usually, this happens when someone washes their filter out too aggressively or doesn’t let them dry completely before putting them away again.
+One possibility might be that water has gotten inside somehow.
+This happens when someone washes their filter out too aggressively or doesn’t let them dry completely before putting them away again.

-If left unchecked in such conditions, mold4 will start growing, emitting a very unpleasant smell that reminds people of wet dogs.
+If left unchecked in such conditions, mould4 will start growing, emitting a very unpleasant smell that reminds people of wet dogs.

 Air Purifier Sweet Strange Smell